-Join Lasting Adventures’ Founder/Executive Director, Scott Gehrman, and our Operations Director, former Wilderness Ranger Chris Hubach, on a special 6-day adventure through Yosemite’s backcountry with our two most experienced staff members!
+Join Lasting Adventures’ Founder/Executive Director, Scott Gehrman, and our Operations Director (and former Yosemite Wilderness Ranger) Chris Hubach, on a special 6-day adventure through Yosemite’s backcountry with our two most experienced staff members!
 As one of the park’s most devoted stewards, Scott has been coming to Yosemite since childhood, and guiding here for more than 25 years!
 As a former wilderness ranger, Chris successfully hiked every step of Yosemite’s 800-mile trail network, and logged plenty of off-trail miles along the way.
 With more than 30 years of combined backcountry experience in the park, the duo hosts an unparalleled wealth of Yosemite knowledge to share with guests—from hidden secrets of Yosemite’s fascinating history to locations of the park’s lesser-known backcountry marvels.
 They are also both wizards in the backcountry kitchen (Chris specializes in vegetarian cuisine) who are passionate about creating delicious menu items to accommodate all guests, so no matter what your diet demands, you’ll eat like high-country royalty in their company!
 Scott has picked one of his favorite itineraries that gives you a incomparable presentation of everything Yosemite has to offer.

 What’s best about our Founder’s Fall Adventure?
 It’s designed as a fundraiser for our youth scholarship program, and all profits go toward providing positive outdoor experiences for disadvantaged youth and teens!